HM22-code/ex-raceone/README.md

 ### Resolution

-We will implement a system where scaling the game is very efficient and doesn't actually increase the native resolution of the game itself, only the display.
+We will implement a system to scale the game and increase the native resolution of the game itself on the display.
-We will also go over how to turn on hardware acceleration for if the user chooses to turn fullscreen mode on.
+We will also go over if the user chooses to turn fullscreen mode on.

 ### Layers